EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 As mentioned above, in this configuration, we want to add a measurement module to the network without using optional slots.
 To demonstrate that, we create packet flows below the :ned:`Udp` module in hosts.

 To easiest way to insert a measurement module to into any compound module which doesn't have optional slots is to extend the module type with a measurement module as a new type.
 For example, we extend :ned:`StandardHost` into ``MyStandardHost`` in FlowMeasurementShowcase.ned.
-We could create two versions, one with a :ned:`FlowMeasurementStarter` and one with a :ned:`FlowMeasurementRecorder`, but it is more convenient and more generic to add a :ned:`MeasurementLayer`:
+We could create two versions, one with a :ned:`FlowMeasurementStarter` and one with a :ned:`FlowMeasurementRecorder`, but it is more convenient and more generic to add a :ned:`MeasurementLayer`, which contains both:

 .. literalinclude:: ../FlowMeasurementShowcase.ned
    :start-at: MyStandardHost
    :end-before: FlowMeasurementShowcase
    :language: ned

 To make ``MyStandardHost`` even more generic, we make the measurement layer module optional (:ned:`OmittedMeasurementLayer` by default).
 Note that we just added an optional measurement layer slot.
+We can add a measurement layer module from the .INI file.

 We add the measurement layer module between the :ned:`Udp` module and the :ned:`MessageDispatcher` below it.
-The gates need to be reconnected to the new module.
+The gates need to be reconnected to the new module (as per the connection section in the NED code above).
 Here is the result:

 .. figure:: media/MyStandardHost.png